 Art & Brew

-Explore the South Loop, one of the hottest, most up and coming neighborhoods for a hyper-local afternoon.
+Explore the South Loop, one of Chicago's hottest, most up-and-coming neighborhoods, for a hyper-local afternoon.
 Take a short walk south of the hostel and you’ll find the Wabash Arts Corridor, where dramatic murals drape the buildings created by local artists.
 Keep walking until you hit Vice District Brewing, one of Chicago’s newest local breweries.
 Located in the old vice district, favorited by gangsters and politicians alike, the brewery celebrates Chicago’s seedy past.
 Vice District features more than 2 dozen beers, but it doesn’t sell food.
 So ask the bartenders for their favorite local spots when you’re ready to chow.